 In GoldenEye, the real Eurocopter Tiger cannot survive an EMP and cannot lock missiles onto itself.
 The MC at the demonstration where it is stolen announces it as a prototype with new features.

-The Concorde: Airport '79 (also known as Airport 80for some reason because it wasn't released until 1980 in some countries) was full of such howlers:
+The Concorde: Airport '79 (also known as Airport 80 because it wasn't released until 1980 in some countries) was full of such howlers:

 When the Concorde is being chased by heat-seeking missiles, George Kennedy opens a window in the cockpit, then leans out into the onrushing supersonic air and fires a flare gun.
 The force should have ripped the window housing open, and torn Kennedy's arm off.

 In the course of dodging the heat-seeking missiles, the Concorde's engines flame out.
 The plane immediately nosedives straight down, plummeting like a rock.
 In the real world, when an airliner (even a supersonic one) loses power, it becomes a glider.
 It won't have the best glide performance in the world, but it's still going to be gliding, not falling (this was how Air Canada Flight 143 managed to make it to Gimli Industrial Park Airport while out of fuel).